persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-05-09-ml-dot-net-tasting-wine.md

   - c#
 ---

-.NET Core 2.2 Console App for tasting wine using ML.NET with C#
+.NET 8 Console App for tasting wine using ML.NET with C#

 Explore Artificial Intelligence and Machine Learning